 What rooms you are going to get and the offer you will be given is based on a number of factors, including desired dates, seasonality, demand, hotel type, number of rooms needed, types of rooms needed, days of the week, the location of the hotel, and hotel amenities.

 For example: Hotels with 35,000 square feet of meeting space are not going to be as willing to give a large discount to a group that needs 30 rooms as they will be a group that needs 300 rooms.
 And hotels that cater to business travel will have more vacancy during major holidays and weekends than Tuesday through Thursday.

 Booking hotels for groups can often be complex and time-consuming.
 You have to prepare a lot of information, call around at hotels to find the best deal, put down deposits on rooms and amenities, and more.

 So why should you spend hours researching and making your group reservations when there is someone that can do it all for you?
-Our team will collect your event information and then leverage our hotel network and collective buying power to get you the best deal possible.
-So, you can let Hotel Engine handle it all for you!
+Our Groups team will collect your event information and then leverage our hotel network and collective buying power to get you the best deal possible.
+In other words, you can let Hotel Engine handle it all for you!

-Learn more about our group booking service and request options for your next stay.
+Learn more about our white-glove groups service and request options for your next stay.

 This article was written by Anwar Musa, Director of Supplier Relations at Hotel Engine.

 Audrey Fairbrother is the Content and SEO Manager at Hotel Engine.
 She spends her days writing about all things business travel, researching topics that are important to Hotel Engine’s audience and cultivating the company’s brand voice.
 When she’s not working, Audrey enjoys spending time with her family, and hiking in the nearby Rockies with her dog, Albie.